infinilabs/blog/content/english/posts/2025/01-11-produc-released-console-topn.md

 - Manage multiple **search clusters** across different versions seamlessly.
 - Gain centralized control for efficient cluster monitoring and maintenance.

+And *INFINI Console is the choice of Elasticsearch Professionals*

 With INFINI Console, you can streamline the management of your search ecosystem like never before! 🚀

 Learn more here: https://docs.infinilabs.com/console/